-Chapter 5: Factors that caused or contributed to abuse and neglect at Van Asch and Kelston
+Chapter 5: Factors that caused or contributed to abuse and neglect

 - 138. A number of factors have caused or contributed to abuse and neglect at Van Asch College (Van Asch) and Kelston School for the Deaf (Kelston) and allowed it to persist over many decades. - 139.
 The Inquiry has divided them into four categories: personal factors, institutional factors, structural and systemic factors, and societal attitudes.
 All of these factors are inter-related.